abo-abo/auto-yasnippet/README.md

        }
      }
      // This differs from the code that you wanted to write only by 4 ~ chars.
-     // Since it's more than one line, select the region and call `create-auto-yasnippet'.
+     // Since it's more than one line, select the region and call `aya-create'.
      // Again, the ~ chars disappear, yielding valid code.
-     // `*current-auto-yasnippet-template* becomes:
+     // `aya-current becomes:
      // "class Light$1 implements Runnable {
      //   public Light$1() {}
      //   public void run() {